 Exam Dates & Deadlines

-The Written Exam in Emergency Medical Services is offered in November each year at the AOA’s office in downtown Chicago.
-The application period opens 3-4 months prior to the exam administration date.
+The Written Exam in Emergency Medical Services is offered in spring each year via a remote proctored platform.
+The application period opens approximately six months prior to the exam administration date.
+The application deadline will be set approximately one (1) month before the exam administration.
 After applying, candidates will receive further instructions.

 Exam Content Outline

 The exam is in a multiple choice format, with most questions directing candidates to choose the one best answer among five possible answers.
 Candidates will have three hours to answer 150 questions.

 AOA reports candidates’ certification results using standardized scaled scores.
 Scaled scores are more valid and reliable compared to raw scores and make scores comparable across different forms of the exam.
 The AOA reports scores on a 200 to 800-point scale with a scaled score of 500 or higher required to pass.

 - A scaled score of 500 represents the minimum level of knowledge and skill necessary to pass the exam as established by AOA Certifying Boards.

 - The highest possible scaled score is 800.